Race Hauler

 Originally I was using a VersaHaul (#VH-55 RO) Single

-on the highways (by California Law).
+restricted to 55mph on the highways by California Law.

-I ended up selling it and buying the trailer because
+I ended up selling it and buying the trailer because the suspension on my SUV couldn't

-the suspension on my truck couldn't handle that much weight on the rear end and I needed more
+handle that much weight on the rear end and I needed more storage space.

-storage space.
 Fiveflagsmotorbikes.com and

 heeters.com were the cheapest places to buy 'em that I found.